SGT-78 Powder for sale

 SGT-78 online (also known as CUMYL-CYBINACA or CUMYL-4CN-BINACA) is an indazole-3-carboxamide based synthetic cannabinoid that has been sold online as a designer drug.
 While the in vitro activity of this compound is not disclosed in the associated patent, anecdotal reports suggest it is a potent cannabinoid agonist with an active dose of around 0.1mg.SGT-78 Powder for sale

-SGT-78 for sale online and all other synthetic cannabinoids sold on this website are intended for research and forensic applications.
+SGT-78 for sale online and all other synthetic cannabinoids purchase on this website are intend for research and forensic applications.
 The research chemical called SGT-78 is a designer drug with pronounced physiological and psychoactive effects and has the molecular formula C22H24N4O.
 The formula weight has the value 360.5 g/mol.

-CUMYL-4CN-BINACA (also known as CUMYL-CYBINACA or SGT-78) is an indazole-3-carboxamide based synthetic cannabinoid that has been sold online as a designer drug.
+CUMYL-4CN-BINACA (also known as CUMYL-CYBINACA or SGT-78) is an indazole-3-carboxamide base synthetic cannabinoid that has been purchase online as a designer drug.
 It is a potent agonist for cannabinoid receptors CB1 and CB2, with in vitro EC50 values of 0.58 nM and 6.12 nM, respectively.

-CUMYL-4CN-BINACA is metabolized to produce cyanide, raising concerns about liver toxicity.
-There is one reported case of hyperthermia, rhabdomyolysis, and kidney failure associated with its use.
+CUMYL-4CN-BINACA is metabolize to produce cyanide, raising concerns about liver toxicity.
+There is one report case of hyperthermia, rhabdomyolysis, and kidney failure associated with its use.

 Medical uses include the treatment of nausea due to chemotherapy, spasticity, and possibly neuropathic pain.
 Common side effects include dizziness, sedation, confusion, dissociation, and “feeling high”.

-Before the 1980s, cannabinoids were speculated to produce their physiological and behavioral effects via nonspecific interaction with cell membranes, instead of interacting with specific membrane-bound receptors.
+Before the 1980s, cannabinoids were speculat to produce their physiological and behavioral effects via nonspecific interaction with cell membranes.
+Instead of interacting with specific membrane-bound receptors.
 The discovery of the first cannabinoid receptors in the 1980s helped to resolve this debate.
 These receptors are common in animals.
 Two known cannabinoid receptors are termed CB1 and CB2, with mounting evidence of more.
 The human brain has more cannabinoid receptors than any other G protein-coupled receptor (GPCR) type.SGT-78 Powder for salehttps://www.pureresearchchemical.com/product/sgt-78-powder-for-sale